 Maybe she does hate herself.
 Maybe God does too.
 Maybe He’s sick of seeing her in church on Sunday, knowing where she was the night before, where she’ll be after the congregation’s dismissed, knowing she’ll slip out before the altar call.

 “You’re wrong,” Renee always says.
 “He’s waiting for you to come to Him.
 A Father doesn’t turn His back on His children.”

 And maybe she has a point, because sometimes Rita can feel Him tugging at her heart, making it skip a beat, not like a man.
 With a man, the skip is almost like a pinch at the bottom corner, just above the ribcage, like she’s going into cardiac arrest.
 With God, it’s a flutter, like butterflies in her stomach, not like shuffling in her bowels.

 But if a father doesn’t abandon his children, where the fuck is hers?
-Why hasn’t she seen him since she was eleven, when he folded eleven dollar bills in her palm for her birthday, three months too late.
+Why hasn’t she seen him since she was eleven, when he folded eleven dollar bills into her palm for her birthday, as the three-month belated gift.

 No. She just likes to be high.
-Wants to be high.
-Needs to get high . . .
+Wants to get high.
+Needs to feel high . . .